pwning/public-writeup/hitcon2016/pwn400-heart-attack/readme.md

 +--------+-----------+-----------------------+
 ```

-The guard allocations serve to prevent unwanted consolidations when freeing
+The guard allocations prevent unwanted consolidations when freeing
 `overwrite` and `top`.

 We make `target` 0xae8 bytes large so that the `size` field in the malloc chunk